haacked/haacked.com/reviewing-merge-commits.markdown

 The `-p` option mentioned generates a patch output rather than a normal diff output.

-In other words, this will show us ONLY what's different in this commit from all of the parents of this commit.
+If you're not well versed in Git (and perhaps even if you are) that's a mouthful to read and a bit hard to fully understand what it's saying.
+But the outcome of the flag is simple.
+This option displays ONLY what is different in this commit from all of the parents of this commit.
 If there were no conflicts, this would be empty.
+In other words, it shows us what changed in order to resolve the merge conflict, if anything.

 This is a handy way to help focus your review on exactly what changed.
 There have been many times where a bad merge conflict resolution introduced bugs or regressions into a code base.
 So I hope you find this useful.
 Go review some code!